rust-lang/rfcs/text/2912-rust-analyzer.md

 A secondary drawback is that rust-analyzer today sometimes uses approximate answers where the current RLS is able to offer precise results.
 This can occur, for example, with jump to definition.
 This situation will continue to be the case until we make progress on library-ification of parsing and name resolution.

-More generally, switching the offical IDE from RLS to rust-analyzer will incure tooling churn on users, and would not be strictly better in the short term (althought the expectation is that it will be significantly better on average).
+More generally, switching the official IDE from RLS to rust-analyzer will incur tooling churn on users, and would not be strictly better in the short term (although the expectation is that it will be significantly better on average).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives